-QoS (Quality of Service) helps a network device (router or similar) optimize traffic to be sufficient for the user’s critical applications.
+QoS (Quality of Service) helps a network device (router or similar) to optimize traffic to be sufficient for the user’s critically important applications.
 The service can dynamically apply various methods of differentiation to traffic.

-Availability and high quality of service are the leading indicators of a provider’s performance.
+Availability and high quality of service are the main indicators of the provider’s performance.
 Stuttering sound, video with colour squares, slow pages’ downloads are very annoying for end users.
-These issues can be improved by managing QoE (Quality of Experience) with the Stingray platform’s QoS function.
+These issues can be improved by managing QoE (Quality of Experience) with the QoS function of the Stingray platform.

 Tasks QoS performs

 Ensures traffic evenness

 To ensure QoS, Stingray SG allows traffic prioritization on all stages of its delivery to the user:

 - by common channel

 - by VLAN and ports if there are several UPLINKS (channels to upper provider) and need for balancing